arackaf/mongo-graphql-starter/README.md

 `resolverSources` is an array of paths which will be imported from within this type's resolver file.
 For each, the default export will be imported.
 If this object defines a `Query` entry, that will be spread onto the Queries which are already created.
 If this export defines a `Mutation` entry, that will be similarly spread onto the Mutations which are created.
 Lastly, anything else will be spread onto the type.

 `schemaSources` behaves likewise.
 The default export is imported, and if a `Query` or `Mutation` string is defined on the imported object, then that content will be added to the query and mutation sections already defined.

-Whatever paths you put in the type metadata will be imported as is from the resolver and schema files, so make sure the paths to your content are relative from **there**.

 ### schemaSources example